 Faith Ringgold

-Our founder, Curlee Raven Holton, met Faith Ringgold in 1994 and has since served as a long-time collaborator and principal printmaker of her work.
+Our founder, Curlee Raven Holton, met Faith Ringgold in the summer of 1992 during a visit to her studio in Harlem, NY, and has since served as a long-time collaborator and principal printmaker of her work.
 Ringgold is hailed as one of America's most accomplished and successful artists and is continuously noted for her unique and passionate artwork.
 Her paintings, installations, quilts, and storybooks tell powerful and honest stories of our collective histories.

 Ringgold earned a bachelor’s degree from City College of the City University of New York in 1955.
 She then taught art in New York City public schools and worked on a master’s degree at City College, which she completed in 1959.
 Ringgold’s first solo gallery shows were held in 1967 and 1970 at the cooperative Spectrum Gallery, New York.
 Retrospectives of her work have been organized by Rutgers University, New Brunswick (1973), the Studio Museum in Harlem, New York (1984), and the Fine Arts Museum of Long Island, Hempstead (1990).